stripecat/datalinks/README.md

 WARNING:
 This software is published "as is".
 I cannot provide support for it.
 It requires an intermediate skill in system administration and preferably some programming skills.
 Expect no "Next, next finish".

 It will take a while until the "web module" has a its excentricies ironed out.
-The shoutcast module is still in, even though I intend to remove it in the future.

 What you need